sasanarakkha/study-tools/anki-decks/vibhanga.md

-# Vinaya Vibhaṅga
+# Bhikkhu Vibhaṅga Pali

 UNDER DEVELOPMENT

-Made for memorization of Pāli words from definitions of Pātimokkha words in Vinaya Vibhaṅga.
+Made for memorization of Pāli words from definitions of Pātimokkha words in Bhikkhu Vibhaṅga.
 It is available for testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLScNC5v2gQbBCM3giXfYIib9zrp-WMzwJuf_iVXEMX2re4BFFw/viewform?usp=pp_url&amp;entry.1433863141=Vibhaṅga).
 Be sure to regularly download the latest content here.

 It is recommended to study this pack together with the [Bhikkhu Vibhaṅga](https://suttacentral.net/pitaka/vinaya/pli-tv-vi/pli-tv-bu-vb), The Bhikkhu Patimokkha - Word by Word Translation by Bhikkhu Ñāṇatusita and Pātimokkha Word By Word [Anki deck](https://sasanarakkha.github.io/study-tools/anki-decks/patimokkha-word-by-word.html) and [analysis](https://docs.google.com/spreadsheets/d/1rS-IlX4DvKmnBO58KON37eVnOZqwfkG-ot-zIjCuzH4/).